Last updated 11th July 2022

 We prioritise changes and fixes based on our opinion of their severity and impact on the website, both financially and security.
 We endeavour to fix urgent problems within the same business day where possible, however there is no guarantee provided on timeframe.

 Buffered timeframes, thorough testing by clients, and ongoing maintenance reduces the amount of priority issues that occur; and we believe prevention is better than a cure.
 Work that is rushed particularly when done straight on production sites has a higher risk of error.
+To minimise the errors that occur we recommend suitable development timeframes, using quality providers, and thorough testing during the initial build.

 Timeframes / Deadlines